ndd21/PHYS281/docs/demo-matplotlib.md

 methods of the `Axes` class.
 Finally, the `tight_layout` and `savefig` methods of the `Figure` class have been used.

 By having the figures as variables we can create multiple figures within the same code.

 We can also make use of the `figsize` keyword argument to set the size of the figures, which takes a tuple containing the width and height of the figure (in inches).
-For example we could create a two plots, with different aspect ratios, using:
+For example we could create two plots, with different aspect ratios, using:

 ```
 # a narrow plot